emilianosanti/minesweeper-react/README.md

+# React Minesweeper Game

+A friendly Minesweeper game developed in React.
+[Demo link - TBD](TBD)

+## Setup Project
+Clone the repository

+`git clone git@github.com:emilianosanti/minesweeper-react.git`

+Make sure you have the correct node version, you can set the project node version with nvm version manager.
+If you don't have `nvm` you can install it from [here](https://github.com/creationix/nvm/blob/master/README.md)

+`nvm use`

+Install dependencies

+`npm i`

+You're ready to run the available scripts.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: